Joaooh/modo-escuro-uniceub/README.md

 # 🌓 UniCEUB Dark Mode

-A Firefox browser extension that applies a **custom dark mode** to the **UniCEUB university website**.
+A browser extension that applies a **custom dark mode** to the **UniCEUB university website**.
 Ideal for studying or browsing at night or for long periods without straining your eyes.

 > ⚠️ This extension does not alter the functionality of the page — only its visual style.